 Botox has a unique ability to treat hyperhidrosis due to its active ingredient, botulinum toxin, which is a neurotoxin that interacts with muscles and nerves.
 It is a popular cosmetic treatment when it comes to the appearance of fine lines and wrinkles due to its ability to “freeze” or limit muscle movement, thus relaxing the muscle and the lines that are caused by the overuse of facial muscles.
 To treat underarm sweating, Botox behaves similarly, but directs its attention to the nervous system: it blocks the nerves that are responsible for the activation of sweat glands.
 When Botox is injected by a board-certified dermatologist, like Dr. Michele Green, the overactive nerves become “frozen”, thus preventing the nerves from signaling sweat glands, so that you can finally stop sweating.

 Botox is an FDA-approved approved treatment for excessive sweating that can be injected directly into the sweat glands to help block the release of acetylcholine.
-These injections, in simple terms, shut down the sweat glands that produce excessive sweating, which in turn effectively disable the sweating process in the location of the injection site.
+These injections, in simple terms, shut down the sweat glands that produce excessive sweating, which in turn effectively disables the sweating process in the location of the injection site.

 One of the great things about using Botox to reduce hyperhidrosis is that, as a treatment, it is relatively long-lasting, helping to block excessive sweating for between four and six months.
 This means that for an individual who suffers from this issue more in the summer months, they can plan and time things to coincide with the upcoming summer heat.
 Additionally, patients can return to Dr. Green’s office every 6 to 12 months to repeat the procedure for continued dryness.
 You can discuss the treatment plan that reduces sweat and makes you feel comfortable for years to come.

-Social media and Botox
+How Social media popularized Botox for hyperhidrosis

 If it works for Chrissy Teigen, will it work for me?